abra-code/replay/README.md

-  Environment variables in form of ${VARIABLE} are expanded in all paths New file content may also contain environment variables in its body (with an option to turn off expansion)
+  Environment variables in form of ${VARIABLE} are expanded in all paths New file content may also contain environment variables in its body (with an option to turn off expansion) Missing environment variables or malformed text is considered an error and the action will not be executed It is easy to make a mistake and allowing evironment variables resolved to empty would result in invalid paths, potentially leading to destructive file operations

 Actions and parameters: